uschatto/DEVOPS_FINAL_PROJECT/README.md

 <img src ="https://github.ncsu.edu/cscdevops-spring2020/DEVOPS-16/blob/M3/img/checkbox_app.PNG" width="600" height="350">
 </p>

--Run the command ```pipeline deploy iTrust -i inventory.ini```.
-This will first trigger a build for iTrust job and will create a iTrust2.war and then it will deploy the iTrust war file on itrust server.
+- Run the command ```pipeline deploy iTrust -i inventory.ini```.
+This will first trigger a build for iTrust job and will create a iTrust2.war.
+Further, it will install tomcat, mysql on the itrust node and then the iTrust war file will be copied and deployed on tomcat server in itrust droplet.

 <p align="center">
 <img src ="https://github.ncsu.edu/cscdevops-spring2020/DEVOPS-16/blob/M3/img/itrust_login.PNG" width="600" height="350">